 A network path specifies a unique location in a file system.
 A path points to a file system location by following the directory tree hierarchy expressed in a string of characters in which path components, separated by a delimiting character, represent each directory.
 The delimiting character is most commonly the SLAsh(“/”), the backslash character (“\”), or colon (“:”), though some operating systems may use a different delimiter.
 Paths are used extensively in computer science to represent the directory/file relationships common in modern operating systems, and are essential in the construction of Uniform Resource Locators (URLs).
 Resources can be represented by either absolute or relative paths.

-A Product or solution is a set of instructions or programs instructing a computer to do specific tasks.
+A Product or software is a set of instructions or programs instructing a computer to do specific tasks.
 They are generic terms used to describe computer programs that run on PCs, mobile phones, tablets, or other smart devices.
-Product/Solution is often used to describe all the functional aspects of a computer that do not refer to its physical components (hardware).
+Product/Software is often used to describe all the functional aspects of a computer that do not refer to its physical components (hardware).
 Everything that “runs” on a computer, from an operating system, to a diagnostic tool, video game, or app can be defined as software.

 The Qualifier comes before the EDI ID, and is used to identify and describe the content that follows.